Astros acquire Martin Maldonado from Angels

 HOUSTON, Texas (KTRK) --The Astros added depth to the catcher position Thursday afternoon.
 Martin Maldonado has been acquired from the Los Angeles Angels.
-Pablo Sandoval along with international bonus pool money will be shipped to Los Angeles.
+Patrick Sandoval along with international bonus pool money will be shipped to Los Angeles.

 Maldonado was selected by the then-Anaheim Angels in the 2004 MLB Draft.
 He was released by the organization and made his MLB debut in 2011 with the Milwaukee Brewers.
 A trade in 2016 sent him back to the Angels.